Society Awards

 • To what extent have the nominee’s contributions generated research in the field?

-Please note: The award is subject to the following limitation: The nominee must be no more than eight years post-PhD by May of the year of their nomination.
+Please note: The award is subject to the following limitation: The nominee must be an HBES member and must be no more than eight years post-PhD by May of the year of their nomination.
+Self-nominations are acceptable.

 Nominations will be due online yearly on March 1.
-This is a new award for HBES beginning in 2023.
+This was a new award for HBES that began in 2023.

 The HBES Fellow Award